-While still pushing down, turn the heel of one of your feet away from the bike frame.
+While still pushing down, turn the heel of one of your shoes away from the Peloton bike frame.
 You may have to lift your heel a bit to unclip.

 Release the resistance knob.
-Once unclipped, step the unclipped foot onto the floor.
+Once you unclip your shoes from the Peloton, step the unclipped foot onto the floor.
 Repeat the same as above on your second foot.

 Why can’t I get my shoes off the Peloton pedal?

-However, it is good practice learning to unclip.
+However, it is good practice learning to unclip your shoes from the Peloton.
 As mentioned above, there are two key tricks to unclipping, especially if your shoes are new or you’ve just tightened your cleats.

 One trick: push down on the resistance knob while trying to unclip.

-Second trick: while pushing down on the resistance knob, turn your heel away from the bike.
+Second trick: while pushing down on the resistance knob, turn the heel of your shoes away from the Peloton bike.